NigridsVa/download-pixiv-illustration/README.md

 # download-pixiv-illustration

-Node.js based script using Selenium to download all corresponding images belonging to a private Pixiv illustration.
+Node.js based script using [pixiv-app-api] to download all corresponding images belonging to a private Pixiv illustration.
+Downloading Ugoira is also supported and uses [ffmpeg] to encode the file int an MJPEG stream put into a Matroska container file.

 [![Build Status](https://travis-ci.com/NigridsVa/download-pixiv-illustration.svg?branch=master)](https://travis-ci.com/NigridsVa/download-pixiv-illustration)